 9. How to Train Your Dragon: The Hidden World

 There’s nothing lacking in terms of the quality of the production and the balance between the structural acts in the story.
-‘Hidden World’ ticks all boxes and makes you wonder how effective can keeping things simple be.
+‘Hidden World’ ticks all the boxes and makes you wonder how effective keeping things simple can be.

 8. The Secret Life of Pets 2

-It almost seems that the makers twisted the first one’s rather entertaining intentions to mold a film that is meaningful.
-The second installment retains much of the character and personality of the first, yet somehow fall short of matching its magic.
+It almost seems that the makers twisted the first one’s rather entertaining intentions to mold a meaningful film.
+The second installment retains much of the character and personality of the first, yet somehow falls short of matching its magic.
 For the fans of the original, ‘The Secret Life of Pets 2’ is another similarly enjoyable ride, unlike for the new ones who might require time taking to the film.

 7. Toy Story 4

-This sequel also relizes one of the most anticipated reunions in film history, in the form of a road trip.
-If you’re looking for cutting edge animation that is atmospheric and makes for imagery that sticks the landing, this is not unlike the Toy Stories that preceded it.
+This sequel also realizes one of the most anticipated reunions in film history in the form of a road trip.
+If you’re looking for cutting-edge atmospheric animation that makes for imagery that sticks the landing, this is not unlike the Toy Stories that preceded it.
 If you’re looking for the same depth and gutting emotion whose inexplicable hold on you is as strong as it was in the first three, this one falls just a bit short.
 But makes up for it by enriching this tapestry with more fascinating characters and some truly sagacious observations on parenthood.
 Keep those handkerchiefs ready, chief.

 6. Batman: Hush